Updated December 23, 2023

-- Fill several small pitchers with different water temperatures, including warm water, cool water, and ice water.
+- Fill cups or small pitchers with different temperatures, including warm, cool, and ice water.

-- Encourage your toddler to pour the pitchers into containers.
-Talk about how the water temperature feels when the water mixes.
+- Talk about how the water temperature feels when the water mixes.

 - Add ice cubes and a small amount of cool water into a sensory bin.

 - Offer pitchers or cups of warm water to pour over the ice.

 - Encourage your child to explore as the temperature changes.

 - Fill a sensory bin with cool/cold water.

 - Offer sealed water bottles filled with warm water for children to place into the bin.

 - Reverse the activity and fill the sensory bin with warm water and the sealed bottles with cold water.